Mephi78/obsidian-help-de/de/Obsidian Publish/Publish your content.md

 ## Automatically select data to publish

-Set `publish: true` in the [[Properties]] of a note to automatically include it for publishing as either a new or changed note.
+Set `publish: true` in the [[Eigenschaften]] of a note to automatically include it for publishing as either a new or changed note.

 You can also automatically select notes and linked images in specific folders by adding them as **Included** folders: